 [Two Green Trees]

-A landscape painted from a viewpoint above and to the right of the scene, overlooking red rooftop of a white building.
+Landscape painted from a viewpoint above and to the right of the scene, overlooking red rooftop of a white building.
 Water and hills in the distance.
-Centre, two tall trees.
-Lower edge right, pale horizontal element perhaps a narrow path.
+Centre two tall trees.
+Lower edge right pale horizontal element possibly a narrow path.

-Alternative title, Green Tree and Bay, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, 2018.
+Alternative title, Green Tree and Bay, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018.

 Possibly painted in 1931 in the South of France.
 Flora Scales had some instruction from E.D.
 Kinzinger in St Tropez, France, Summer 1931.
 Scales could possibly have brought this painting with her from France to Christchurch, New Zealand, where she was located by June 1932.

 Scales described the delight of travelling south to St Tropez by train in the 1930s to Linda Gill, 27.08.1976, “...through the most wonderful landscape – the houses are pink and they rise straight out of the grapevines which are sometimes quite yellow.”